 In 2016 we celebrated 50 years of research at the Great Lakes Center.
 The Center’s research started in 1966 when Dr. Howard Sengbusch established the Great Lakes Laboratory.
-Dr. Robert Sweeney became the first director of the Great Lakes Laboratory and laid the foundation for 50 years of environmental research, teaching, and education at Buffalo State College.
+Dr. Robert Sweeney became the first director of the Great Lakes Laboratory and laid the foundation for 50 years of environmental research, teaching, and education at Buffalo State University.
 Today the Center is a multidisciplinary research, education, and service institute with a primary focus on the Great Lakes.
 We are committed to providing the best possible science for understanding the physical, chemical, biological, and social dimensions of the Great Lakes and their watersheds.
 The Great Lakes Center is the only institution in the SUNY system with a field station on the Great Lakes, and a large fleet of research vessels.
 In addition to 12 full time employees, GLC actively collaborates with over 80 scientists from other departments at Buffalo State, universities, research centers, state and federal employees within New York State, nationwide, and internationally.
 Beginning in 2013, two new graduate programs in Great Lakes Ecosystem Science (GLES) have been hosted by GLC.

 When the Great Lakes Center was founded 50 years ago, the timing was ripe: the Great Lakes were in rough shape, Lake Erie was pronounced dead and rivers were so polluted that they caught on fire.
 Public sentiment was changing as the environmental movement began.
 In 1965, Congress formed the Federal Water Pollution Control Administration, which later became the Environmental Protection Agency, and in 1966 the states surrounding Lake Erie agreed to set pollution abatement goals.